wallix/awless/README.md

 `awless show` is quite useful to get a good overview on a resource and to show where its stands in your cloud.

-The show command needs only one arg: a resource _id_, resource's _name_ or even an arn.
-Just copy/paste it and `awless` resolves the actual id of the resource behind the scene
+The show command needs only one arg which is a reference to a resource.
+It first searches the resource by **id**.
+If found it stops.
+Otherwise it looks up by **name** and then **arn**.
+To force a lookup by **name** prefix the reference with a '@'.

-    # show instance info via its id: relations to subnets, vpcs, region, ...
+    # show instance via its id: relations to subnets, vpcs, region, ...
     awless show i-34vgbh23jn

-    # show bucket info via its name: objects it contains, siblings, etc...
+    # show bucket forcing search by name: objects, siblings, ...
-    awless show my-bucket
+    awless show @my-bucket

-    # show user using local data: policy applying to this user, etc...
+    # show user using local data: user's policies, ...
     # snappy! will not refetch but work with the local graph
     awless show admin-user --local